rkvmar/dotfiles/README.md

-# Dotfiles
+# dotfiles

-Personal dotfiles and setup
+personal dotfiles and setup

-Installs and configures:
+installs and configures:
  - nvim
  - zsh

-## Setup
+## setup

 first, clone the repo